Reports to: Camp Director

 The CMR Head Counselor should: be responsible, a great listener, have positive outlook, be flexible and adaptable, have passion and patience, be organized, friendly, have a sense of what it means to lead by example, and possess the ability to communicate well and demonstrate kindness in all situations.

 The Head Counselor ensures the counselors are doing all they need to do support the health and wellness of all campers, and s/he intervenes as needed.

-The Head Counselor will foster relationships with counselors, interns, campers, and parents.
+The Head Counselor will foster relationships with counselors, J/CITs, campers and parents.
 S/he will spend time with bunks, helping to ensure that campers create lasting memories and friendships.
-Further duties include activity supervision, CIT Program leadership, and working to create special events for the entire camp community.
+Further duties include activity creation and supervision, J/CIT Program leadership, and working to create special events for the entire camp community.

 The Head Counselor will, in conjunction with the Camp Director, communicate with parents and provide appropriate feedback (both positive and constructive) about their children’s time at Camp Moon River.

 Attend administrative staff meetings.
+Lead morning meeting each day.
 Lead counselor/staff meetings.
 Maintain clear written and verbal communication with all camp staff and parents as needed.